sbaack/sbaack.github.io/content/pages/talks.md

 _Data Trusts: What could go wrong?_.
 Online workshop 'Understanding data intermediaries for more inclusive data governance' organized by the [Joint Research Centre](https://joint-research-centre.ec.europa.eu/index_en) of the European Commission.
 March 2023.

 _Is My Phone Listening to Me?
 A chat on privacy with NWC and Mozilla_.
 Twitter Space chat organized by the [National Whistleblower Center](https://www.whistleblowers.org/), March 2023.
-Recording available at <https://twitter.com/i/spaces/1MYxNgAmwRnKw>
+[Recording](https://x.com/i/spaces/1MYxNgAmwRnKw/peek)

 _Qualitative Data Analysis.
 A crash course in qualitative coding_.
 Online course at Mozilla.
 September 2021.